Pylons/pyramid/docs/narr/firstapp.rst

 .. note::

-   If you're a "theory-first" kind of person, you might choose to read :ref:`urlmapping_chapter` and :ref:`views_chapter` to augment your understanding before diving into the code that follows, but it's not necessary if -- like many programmers -- you're willing to "go with the flow".
+   If you're a "theory-first" kind of person, you might choose to read :ref:`contextfinding_chapter` and :ref:`views_chapter` to augment your understanding before diving into the code that follows, but it's not necessary if -- like many programmers -- you're willing to "go with the flow".

 .. _helloworld_imperative: